-According to the Italian law on “administrative liability of legal entities", introduced by Legislative Decree n.
-231 of 8 June 2001, legal entities might be held liable for unlawful acts related to criminal offences committed in their interest or for their benefit and consequently be condemned to pay high fines.
+According to the Italian law on “administrative liability of legal entities” - introduced by Legislative Decree N. 231 of June 8th, 2001 - legal entities might be held liable for unlawful acts related to criminal and administrative offences committed in their interest or for their benefit and consequently be condemned to be highly fined.

-Legal entities might avoid such liability - eventually excluding or reducing the related fine - only if they prove that they adopted and effectively enacted an Organisational and Management Model.
+Legal entities might avoid such liability - eventually excluding or reducing the related fine - only if they prove that they have adopted and effectively enacted the so-called Organizational, Management and Control Model.

 Thanks to these provisions, Law Decree N. 231/2001 has raised the awareness among Italian companies of preventing measures, in line with the objectives of the so-called Human Rights Due Diligence.
 To this regard, the Italian National Action Plan on Business and Human Rights – adopted by the Italian Government in December 2016 – provides for a “comprehensive study” of Law Decree 231/2001, finalized at assessing a possible extension of its scope in the light of the UNGPs.

 Against this background, and according to the objectives listed in our Statute, HRIC promotes many activities, such as:

 analyzing of Law Decree 231/2001, with the aim of evaluating the possible extension of its objectives and scope in relation to administrative liability of legal entities for alleged human rights violations;

 organizing conferences, workshops and seminars open to experts and non-experts in this field;